brikis98/yevgeniy-brikman-homepage/_posts/2019-10-20-lessons-learned-from-losing-50-lbs.md

 <br/>

-*(Bench press numbers not included for October, 2019 due to a rotator cuff injury that has prevented me from doing the exercise the last few months.)*
+*(Bench press numbers not included for October 2019 due to a rotator cuff injury that has prevented me from doing the exercise the last few months.)*

 Overall, my strength numbers went down 2-8%.
 What's interesting is *how* the numbers decreased.
 When I was lifting